Skip to Main Content

 Homeowners insurance rates by state

-The national average cost of homeowners insurance is $2,304 per year for $300,000 in dwelling coverage, but this cost will likely differ depending on which state you live in.
-Knowing both the national average and how the average rate of your state compares could be useful while shopping for home insurance, as you’ll have a baseline estimate of what others in your state pay for their coverage.
+The national average cost of homeowners insurance is $2,329 per year for $300,000 in dwelling coverage, but this cost will likely differ depending on which state you live in.
+Knowing both the national average and how the average rate in your state compares could be useful baselines while shopping for home insurance.
 The map and table below show the average cost of homeowners insurance by state and percentage of income spent, giving a quick view of how your state compares to others.

 We’ve also shared some of the common risks to homes and property in each state below.
 Keep in mind that while flooding is a concern in many states, flood insurance is not part of standard homeowners policies.
 If you live in an area at risk for flooding, you will need to purchase a separate flood insurance policy.
 Earthquakes are also a common homeowners insurance exclusion.
 Like floods, earthquake damage must be covered by a separate policy.